Lagrangian theory of structure formation in relativistic cosmology. VI. Comparison with Szekeres exact solutions: Concluding remarks

 Second, the structure of Szekeres class I solutions, as elucidated in Corollary~\ref{corollary}, paves the way of a possible strategy to arrive at a more general form of a Lagrangian structure formation theory.
 We have demonstrated that the tools developed for the spatially averaged RZA in \cite{rza2} can be directly employed to perform an averaging operation of a structure formation model corresponding to Szekeres class I solutions, where the ``local background'' has to be included into the averaging process.
 It is to be expected that such a model includes backreaction that in turn leads to an interaction between structure and the evolving average model.
 Through a construction via the structure of Szekeres class I solutions, such a model and its correspondent approximation would contain nontrivial exact solutions. {\it e.g.} the averaged LTB model with curvature. \\

 {\bf Acknowledgments:} This work is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement ERC advanced grant 740021-ARTHUS, PI: TB).
-The work of IDG is supported by the DGAPA-UNAM postdoctoral grants program; also IDG acknowledges support from Grants SEP-CONACYT 282569 and Direcci\'on General de Asuntos del Personal Acad\'emico (DGAPA)-UNAM (IN112019).
+The work of IDG is supported by the DGAPA-UNAM postdoctoral grants program; also IDG acknowledges support from Grants SEP-CONACYT 282569, DGAPA-UNAM (IN112019) and CONACYT CB-2014-01 No. 240512.
 IDG also acknowledges hospitality during a working visit at CRAL-ENS, Lyon.
-We wish to thank Juan Carlos Hidalgo, Sergio Mendoza and Roberto Sussman for helpful discussions.
+We wish to thank Juan Carlos Hidalgo, Sergio Mendoza, Jan Ostrowski and Roberto Sussman for helpful discussions.

 \begin{appendix}